nbrandes/Waavform/README.md

 ## Parameters

-`Waavform` can be initialized with the following parameters
+`Waavform` can be customized with the following parameters

 Required: \
 `audio: String` - name of the audio file \